alexrudnick/dissertation/BURNDOWN.md

       * question here is whether it's going to be easier to use FreeLing again, or some other parser.
 Maybe MaltParser?
 Extract dependencies out of the CONLL format?
-      * for running MaltParser, we want to also get coarse POS tags, specifically ones in the Universal Tag Set.
+      * DONE for running MaltParser, we want to also get coarse POS tags, specifically ones in the Universal Tag Set.
 Where do we find a conversion table for that tag set?
 What tag set is it even?
-        * these seem really close to the universal POS tags anyway.
+        * DONE these seem really close to the universal POS tags anyway.
 If there's no conversion table written down, we can just make one ourselves.
     * Alternatively, the POS tags are generated during the initial "annotated" file generation, so maybe we could do it in a similar way?